 Some of the most common smoking products in use

-The online sales of cigarettes are strictly monitored in the USA.
+The online sales of cigarettes are subject to strict monitoring in the USA.
 Through the Prevent All Cigarette Trafficking Act (PACT), merchants are required to be registered with state and federal tax offices.
 The PACT also requires merchants to provide monthly reporting of shipments, making online sales of cigarettes difficult in the USA.

-Unlike cigarettes, roll-your-own and smokeless tobacco products; cigars were excluded from the PACT Act.
-Their popularity and limited restrictions are why some payment processors will extend credit card processing services to cigar stores.
+Unlike cigarettes, roll-your-own and smokeless tobacco products; cigars have exclusion from the PACT Act.
+Fewer restrictions allow some payment processors to provide credit card processing services to cigar stores.

-Available in different variations including chewing, snuff or dip; smokeless tobacco products are heavily regulated under the PACT Act.
+Available in different variations including chewing, snuff or dip; the smokeless tobacco products have strict regulation under the PACT Act.
 Online sales and another card-not-present (CNP) transactions are rarely available due to federal and local laws.

 - Shisha (Hookah)